|

 your annual free credit report.
 So if you request yours from only one

-at a later date.
-That way you will know your updated credit
+credit agency today you can still request from the other two at a later date.
+That way, you will have access to your updated credit

 report every four months throughout the year. |